HeBing/fcar_v0.1/README.md

 * Step 2: change working directory to source code folder and type `make`

-__Common issues__:
+Common issues:
 * If `boost` cannot be found (linker error), you need to check whether you have boost libraries installed.
-If not, check [here]().
+If not, check [here](http://www.boost.org/).
 If yes, you need to add `-I path-to/boost/1.55.0/include` to your the include path, and `-L path-to/boost/1.55.0/lib` to your linker path of your gcc.

 #### How to use
 After installation, four exectuable program will appear in the folder: `countCoverage`, `extractFeature`, `trainModel`, `predictModel`.
 In command line, type the program with no arguments to see options: